disconicko/BugBountyTools/enumerate/Readme.md

 ## TODO:
 * Add checks against known in-scope top level domains to avoid falling out of scope.
 * Add certificate scraping for subdomains.
+DONE.
 * Add option to run without CIDR.
 * Add option to run without CIDR or ASN.
 Will run off known top-level domains.
 * Add Port scanning.
 Either Masscan or Nmap (tuned).
 Need to find a tool with a clean output.
 All port scans will be rate limited.